 Petrella, whose official title was Head of the Futures Assessment in Science and Technology (FAST) program at EU headquarters in Brussels, makes some brutal predictions.

 It visualizes a world dominated by “a hierarchy of 30 city-regions connected more to each other than to the territorial hinterlands to which the nation-state once bound them.
-This rich archipelago of urban regions (with more or less manageable populations of 8 to 12 million) will be managed by alliances between the global merchant class and metropolitan governments whose main function will be to support the international competitiveness of the global companies they host ".
+This rich archipelago of urban regions (with more or less manageable populations from 8 to 12 million) will be managed by alliances between the global merchant class and metropolitan governments whose main function will be to support the international competitiveness of the global companies they host ".

 The scariest aspect of Petrella's vision is that beyond the walls of these rich "islands", he envisions what he calls "plains of poverty", where "citizens exiled from free trade and unemployment try to survive in settlements. megaurbans of 20 million or more people, full of violence and degradation.